 Address: 2 Church St, Knockaunroe, Corofin, Co.
 Clare, V95 T9V6, Ireland

 1. Hobbit Huts in Mayo – the ultimate experience in Ireland for Lord of the Rings fans

 Our top place in Ireland Lord of the Rings fans will love is undoubtedly the site of the Hobbit Huts in County Mayo.
 Nestled in the shire of Castlebar, these hobbit huts offer the ultimate Tolkien glamping experience, with the rolling hills of Mayo as a beautiful backdrop!

 This collection of small, earth-covered houses can sleep up to four hobbits!
 Round windows and half-moon doors transport you right into the heart of Middle-earth.
 Beautiful stone facades and a fairy-tale courtyard transport mean that you will be living the ultimate Lord of the Rings fan’s dream!

 There is also a woodfired sauna and hot tub, which cater to all your relaxation needs!
 With an outdoor pizza oven and a fire pit, you will have ample opportunity to stargaze while toasting marshmallows, eating pizza, or enjoying some drinks with friends.
 A communal-kitchen and an onsite games room will leave you never wanting to leave.
-This glamping experience is unlike any other and is sure to leave you wishing you had stayed longer!
+This glamping experience is one of the most unique places to stay in Ireland.
+You’re sure to leave wishing you had stayed longer!

 For booking information, click here.